jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ## Logical design

+- In the **logical design stage,** the entities and attributes are expressed in terms of the chosen data model (often relational).
+The goal is to express the data in a structured way that avoids data anomalies.
+- Logical design: choose data model (probably relational) →

 - __Create logical design (rules and constraints)__:
     - Proceed table by table, field by field;
     - Choose naming conventions: avoid special characters and reserved words for your DBMS;